joncampbell123/dosbox-x/BUILD.md

 The following libraries are used by DOSBox-X:

-* SDL 1.2.x or SDL 2.0.x
+* SDL 1.2.x or SDL 2.x (in-tree)

     The Simple DirectMedia Library available at https://www.libsdl.org

     The SDL1 library distributed with DOSBox-X had been heavily modified from the original to support for example native OS menus.

-    Note that only version 1.2.x (SDL1 version) and version 2.0.x (SDL2 version) are currently supported.
+    Note that only version 1.2.x (SDL1 version) and version 2.x (SDL2 version) are currently supported.

     License: LGPLv2+